Electric Resistance: Definition, Formula, and Key Examples

 Electrical resistance is mainly of the following types.

-- Ohmic Resistance: This resistance obeys Ohm’s Law like metal.
+- Ohmic Resistance: This resistance obeys Ohm’s law like metal.

 - Non-Ohmic Resistance: This resistance does not obey Ohm’s law like a diode or a transistor.